samuelsmal/survey_frontend/README.md

 # Survey Frontend
+## EPFL 2018-2019, HUM-403, experimental cognitive psychology

 Shitty but working frontend for the survey.
 With timer!
 And React!

 Nico would be proud.

+to be used with: https://github.com/samuelsmal/survey_backend

+## Further docs ...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).